Switching Digital Analytics Platforms

 Retraining

 When you consider switching digital analytics platforms, retraining current users should definitely be one of the considerations.
 If your organization has 500 users that actively login to your digital analytics platform, training them on a new platform can be a challenge.
 However, I have found that in reality, there are many fewer people than you think who are actively using digital analytics platforms.
 Even at large organizations, I have seen many examples where a core digital analytics team makes up 90% of all digital analytics platform usage.
 So the first thing I would do is identify how many people are really consistently using the current digital analytics platform today.
-Most digital analytics platforms have a way to view this natively within the platform, or you can purchase add-ons that will provide this information.
+Most digital analytics platforms have a way to view this natively within the platform, or you can purchase that will provide this information.

 Vendor Fatigue